gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 behave as nearly free particles.

-This explains the **Bjorken scaling** observed in deep inelastic scattering — the quarks inside the proton appear as point-like free particles at high momentum transfer.
+This explains the **Bjorken scaling** observed in deep inelastic scattering: the quarks inside the proton appear as point-like free particles at high momentum transfer.